 If I post a picture on Instagram for every time I have a cup of coffee, I would probably give ‘cats of Instagram’ a run for their money.
 Suffice is to say, I drink a lot of coffee.
-A lot by my standards at least.
-And I often read and share articles that make coffee look good.
+A lot by my standards at least, it’s making me debate whether to buy my coffee beans from wholesalers such as www.ironandfire.co.uk based in the UK or similar that’s local to me.
+I often read and share articles that make coffee look good.
 It justifies my addiction, and invites people to my cult.
 Win-win!

 Sometime last year, I decided to detox and break this habit.
 A fun fact – caffeine doesn’t work on me.
 I can sleep right after a cup of cappuccino or chai.
 However, caffeine doesn’t always work in a set way – i.e. keep you wide awake.
 It can disturb your sleep as well, and not allow you to rest properly.
 I am not sure if latter is true, only because I am a Taurean and I can sleep for 26 hours a day.